General Submission Guidelines

 For Panel Submissions, each presenter must also include a 200-300 word abstract (aside from the group abstract) for the individual’s work to be included on the panel.
 Panel organizers should coordinate these submissions.

-Panels must have a minimum of 3 presenters (including the Organizer/Chair) and may not have more than 5 presenters (including the Organizer/Chair).
+Panels must have a minimum of 3 presenters (in addition to the Organizer/Chair) and may not have more than 4 presenters (in addition to the Organizer/Chair if they present as well).

 Panel Organizers will automatically act as the Panel Chair should the panel be accepted for presentation at the conference.
 A separate Panel Discussant can also be chosen if the organizer so chooses.